 - Produce: Onion, garlic, and celery.
 If you like a lot of veggies in your soup, I often add 2-3 sliced carrots.
 It adds little earthy sweetness!
 Another option is to add a green like kale or spinach – Just be sure to wait until the last 20 minutes or so to add the greens to avoid overcooking them.

 - Ham bone, optional.
-If you have a leftover ham bone, please use it.
-Simply cut off any leftover meat and add the ham bone to the soup while it cooks.
-It will impart so much more flavor into the soup!
-Once the soup is done cooking, discard it.
+If you have a leftover ham bone, use it, because it adds a ton of flavor to the broth!
+Simply cut off any leftover meat and let the bone simmer with the other ingredients.
+Once the soup is done cooking, discard the bone.

-👉 You do not need to soak or cook lentils before you add them to the soup.
-As they cook, the lentils will absorb the liquid and soften, and the soup will thicken.
+Do not soak or precook the dried lentils before adding them to the stock.
+As they cook, the lentils will absorb the liquid and soften, which also helps to thicken the soup.

-In the last 15 or 20 minutes, stir in any greens you might be using, one handful at a time.
-This lets them wilt and cook with the soup, but you won’t overcook them.
+Add greens (if using) during the final 15 or 20 minutes of cook time.
+Stir in any greens you might be using, one handful at a time.
+This lets them wilt and cook, but it prevents overcooking.

 Slow Cooker Adaptation